open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 - [Timestamp](./data-model.md#field-timestamp)
 - [Observed Timestamp](./data-model.md#field-observedtimestamp)
 - The [Context](../context/README.md) associated with the `LogRecord`.
-The API MAY also have an option for implicitly using the current Context as a default behavior.
+The API MAY implicitly use the current Context as a default behavior.
 - [Severity Number](./data-model.md#field-severitynumber)
 - [Severity Text](./data-model.md#field-severitytext)